 Is it best to fry or bake crab cakes?

-The best method to cook crab cakes can depend on personal preference.
-Frying crab cakes in a pan can give them a crispy exterior and a tender, moist interior.
-This method is traditional and helps to create a flavorful crust.
+The best method for cooking crab cakes can depend on personal preference.
+Frying them in a pan can give them a crispy exterior and a tender, moist interior.
+This traditional method helps create a flavorful crust.
 However, baking crab cakes is a healthier alternative that can yield delicious results with a lighter texture and less oil.
 Baking can be more forgiving and might be better for larger batches or to avoid the added fat from frying.

 What is a crab cake made of?

 A crab cake is typically made of lump crab meat mixed with breadcrumbs or cracker crumbs, mayonnaise, mustard, eggs, and seasoning.
 The mixture is then formed into patties and cooked.
-Ingredients and seasonings can vary by recipe, with some including additional items like chopped vegetables (onions, bell peppers, celery), herbs, and spices to enhance the flavor.
+The ingredients and seasonings can vary by recipe, with some recipes adding chopped vegetables (onions, bell peppers, celery), herbs, and spices to enhance the flavor.

 What is the difference between Maryland crab cakes and regular crab cakes?